phetsims/paper-land/docs/use/example-program.md

 !!! note

         These examples use the Paper Event functions (`onProgramAdded`, `onProgramChangedPosition`, `onProgramRemoved`) to run code on the Interactive Board (board.html).
 They include basic code for the Projector (projector.html) to provide names if viewing that window.
-For more advanced usage of Projector, please see the [Paper API](paper-api.md).
+For more advanced usage of Projector, please see the [legacy Paper API](https://github.com/janpaul123/paperprograms/blob/master/docs/api.md).

 ## Model Program